Healthy Retail Access Program

 - Provide new affordable grocery distribution options

-The city is seeking applications for the available funds in 2017.
+The city is seeking applications for available funds.

 Examples of Eligible Projects